RitchieLab/GWAS-QC/README.md

 * Glow tutorial which implements a distribute version of the Regenie method: https://glow.readthedocs.io/en/latest/tutorial.html
 * DNAnexus GWAS on the Research Analysis Platform using regenie: https://www.youtube.com/watch?v=762PVlyZJ-U

-# License
-* To be decided.
-Suggestions welcome.